Lent is upon us again.

-After my friends left, I asked God what he wanted me to learn during this Lenten season… what was I to sacrifice to bring me closer to him.
-Many things entered my mind, but nothing concrete hit me as I fell asleep.
+After my friends left, I pondered what I might learn during this Lenten season… Many things entered my mind, but nothing concrete hit me as I fell asleep.

-When I woke up, however, I was overwhelmed by a clear request from the heart of God.
-Though much of my heart and life is open to God, I have held one room locked from him.
-The scariest room in the whole house that is my heart, my mind, my life.
-The room of a terrified, eight-year old girl that I’ve tried to protect all my life.
+When I woke up, however, I was overwhelmed by a deep notion that there was more of me left to heal.
+The heart of a terrified, eight-year old girl that I’ve tried to protect all my life.
 The age when I recoiled slowly inside myself, when I truly believe I lost the road map to what it truly means to be a woman… losing the desire to be feminine, the “weaker” vessel, when I made myself tough and self-reliant.

 Long story short, though the adult me has found healing, I’ve protected the child inside me from having to deal with the abuse.
 While I’ve known that deep down somewhere… I just never could acknowledge it.

-I’ve done so much soul-searching lately and I blame/credit/acknowledge that’s because I have this new set of little brothers (which is odd to say because they’re both so dang tall) who, like the moon, soak God’s light up like they can’t get enough and reflect the light back and illuminate more than they know.
-Both these guys approach challenges in different ways, but their God is big and both are wise beyond their years.
+I’ve done so much soul-searching lately and I blame/credit/acknowledge that’s because I have this new set of little brothers (which is odd to say because they’re both so dang tall) who help me more than they know.
+Both these guys approach challenges in different ways and both are wise beyond their years.
 They have each taught me more in such a short time than I could possibly teach them in a lifetime.
 Fun thing is they really don’t know it and I can picture both faces if I actually said all this to them.
 Above all, they make me laugh and smile, which are gifts I cherish in friends.

-The other brother, whom I only recently connected with, but feel like I’ve known forever, could talk about God all day long… He’s the one who asks me all these soul-searching questions (and I’m like, do you even know me?!) that I’ve actually let myself think about and even dare to answer.
+The other brother, whom I only recently connected with, but feel like I’ve known forever… He’s the one who asks me all these soul-searching questions (and I’m like, do you even know me?!) that I’ve actually let myself think about and even dare to answer.
 When he commits to someone or some thing, he is ALL in.
 He ponders deeply, and is my complex, but transparent (to me) onion.
-Sometimes I am ashamed to be around both of them because of how much they truly and deeply love God with a passion I wish I could feel, but that the walls I protect myself with keep me from feeling most of the time.

 Oh, those walls, those shields… I know what they are.
 I’ve lived with them for 32 years.
 The extra weight of protection.
 The sarcasm.
 The toughness.
 The “at arm’s length.”
 The list is long.
 What I do know is that these walls keep me closed to love and keep me from truly pursuing my womanhood fully.